Vaishnavi-shind/Codtech-internship/README.md

 # Codtech-internship
-I have completed internship in codtech IT solution by completing assign tasks.
+I have completed internship in codtech IT solution by completing assigned tasks.